 Many thanks to all those I was able to meet in the streets of Bizanet, as well as to Sara Lana, Marie-Christine Cabanas, Andres Blume, Noémie Diaz, Émile, Thomas Tilly, Michel Redolfi, Isabelle Vincent, Cedric Bru, Alice Roy and Brigitte Denhin.

-At the end of the route, a sound installation uses the flow of water to activate 12 pendulums.
+At the end of the route, a sound installation uses the flow of the water to activate 12 pendulums.
 Their sound evokes the work of washerwomen who once washed their laundry in the large washhouse.
-At the end of each iron tube, an old clothes beater is used to hit a copper basin.
-The beaters were lent by the villagers of Bizanet.
+At the end of each iron tube, an old washing paddle is used to hit a copper basin.
+The washing paddles were lent by the villagers of Bizanet.